-- 3.3.1 If you are at 'alert' status and we have enrolled you for further undergraduate study as required for completion of the apprenticeship qualification, but you do not successfully complete that study, you will be placed at 'restricted' status.
-You and your Employer will receive notification that you are now at 'restricted' status. - 3.3.2 If you are placed at 'restricted' status, you will be considered not to be making sufficient academic progress under this policy and Regulation D1(b) and you will be notified that we will not enrol you for further Open University study unless an application to return to study is approved, as set out in Section 4 of this document.
-Both you and your Employer will be notified by your APDM (or equivalent contact) that you are not eligible to continue studying your qualification as part of an Apprenticeship Programme unless your application has been approved. - 3.3.3 If, when you reach 'restricted' status, we have enrolled you on a module that has not yet started, your enrolment will be withdrawn. - 3.3.4 If you are placed at 'restricted' status after the start date of a module that you are currently studying, and your Employer and/or Funding Provider permits you to continue the Apprenticeship Programme, you may continue to study that module.
-If you successfully complete that module and it is at Open University first level or above (including postgraduate modules) with a value of 30 credits or more, you will be deemed to be making sufficient academic progress again as per the definition in Section 2.2 and the 'restricted' status will be removed. - 3.3.5 A 'restricted' status applied under these rules will show on your student record only for as long as it is in place and, once it is cleared, will not be retained in your student record.
+- 3.3.2 If you are placed at 'restricted' status, you will be considered not to be making sufficient academic progress under this policy and Regulation D1(b) and you will be notified that we will not enrol you for further Open University study unless an application to return to study is approved, as set out in Section 4 of this document.
+Both you and your Employer will be notified that you are not eligible to continue studying your qualification as part of an Apprenticeship Programme unless your application has been approved. - 3.3.3 If, when you reach 'restricted' status, we have enrolled you on a module that has not yet started, your enrolment will be withdrawn. - 3.3.4 If you are placed at 'restricted' status after the start date of a module that you are currently studying, and your Employer and/or Funding Provider permits you to continue the Apprenticeship Programme, you may continue to study that module.
+If you successfully complete that module and it is at Open University Level 1 or above (including postgraduate modules) with a value of 30 credits or more, you will be deemed to be making sufficient academic progress again as per the definition in Section 2.2 and the 'restricted' status will be removed. - 3.3.5 A 'restricted' status applied under these rules will show on your Student record only for as long as it is in place and, once it is cleared, will not be retained in your Student record.
 It will not appear on any certificate, transcript, or other document issued on completion of your studies.